 What is the endocrine system?

-The endocrine system is composed of endocrine glands, being glandular tissues which secrete specialised chemical messengers called hormone directly into the bloodstream which act on target tissues to create a response to an initial stimulus.
+The endocrine system is composed of endocrine glands.
+Endocrine glands are glandular tissues that secrete specialised chemical messengers called hormone directly into the bloodstream which act on target tissues to create a response to an initial stimulus.

 What are hormones?

-They target and activate particular cells and organs, causing a response, and the only cells in the body that have receptors for a particular hormone will respond to that hormone.
+Hormones target and activate particular cells and organs, creating a response, and the only cells in the body that have receptors for a particular hormone will respond to that hormone.
 A target tissue may be a long way from the gland that secretes the hormone; for example, ADH is secreted by the pituitary gland, but it exerts its effects on the kidneys.

 The two main endocrine glands which are also considered the 'master endocrine glands' are the hypothalamus, and the pituitary gland which is further divided into the anterior and posterior gland.